keitakn/lgtm-cat-ui-test/src/docs/terms.en.md

 ## Article 6 (Prohibited Matters)

-In using the Service, a user shall not engage in any of the following acts
+In using the Service, a user shall not engage in any of the following acts.

-1. Acts that violate laws, ordinances, or public order and morals
+1. Acts that violate laws, ordinances, or public order and morals.
-1. Actions related to criminal acts
+1. Actions related to criminal acts.
-1. Acts that destroy or interfere with the functions of the Management Team's server or network
+1. Acts that destroy or interfere with the functions of the Management Team's server or network.
-1. Acts that may interfere with the operation of the Management Team's services
+1. Acts that may interfere with the operation of the Management Team's services.
-1. acts of collecting or accumulating personal information about other users
+1. acts of collecting or accumulating personal information about other users.
-1. acts of impersonating another user
+1. acts of impersonating another user.
-1. acts of providing benefits directly or indirectly to antisocial forces in relation to the services of the Management Team
+1. acts of providing benefits directly or indirectly to antisocial forces in relation to the services of the Management Team.
 1. Any other acts that the Management Team deems inappropriate.

 ## Article 7 (Suspension of the Service, etc.)

-The Management Team may suspend or discontinue the Service, in whole or in part, without prior notice to the user, for any of the following reasons
+The Management Team may suspend or discontinue the Service, in whole or in part, without prior notice to the user, for any of the following reasons.

-1. When maintenance, inspection, or updating of computer systems related to the Service is performed
+1. When maintenance, inspection, or updating of computer systems related to the Service is performed.
-1. When provision of the Service becomes difficult due to force majeure such as earthquakes, lightning, fire, power outages, or natural disasters
+1. When provision of the Service becomes difficult due to force majeure such as earthquakes, lightning, fire, power outages, or natural disasters.
-1. When computers or communication lines are stopped due to an accident
+1. When computers or communication lines are stopped due to an accident.
-1. In any other cases in which the provision of the Service is deemed difficult by the Management Team
+1. In any other cases in which the provision of the Service is deemed difficult by the Management Team.

 The Management Team shall not be liable for any disadvantage or damage incurred by the user or a third party due to the suspension or interruption of the provision of the Service, regardless of the reason.